vittorioexp/ywti-j2ee-webapp-project/README.md

 ### What is this repository for? ###

-* Web Application Project Your Way To Italy
+* University Project: Your Way To Italy
 * Version 1.0

 # How do I run tests? #